pratikunterwegs/klepto-move-evol/README.md

     │   └───sim_TYPE_rep_REPLICATE_gro_RMAX # simulation data replicates
-    │       └───depends                     # there are multiple such folders │                                        # see template above for naming ├───docs                # folder to hold documents. contents not uploaded ├───figures             # figures for the main text ├───figure_scripts      # scripts to generate main text figures ├───man                 # documentation for functions defined in R/
+    │       └───depends                     # there are multiple such folders │                                        # see template above for naming ├───docs                # folder to hold documents. not uploaded here ├───figures             # figures for the main text ├───figure_scripts      # scripts to generate main text figures ├───man                 # documentation for functions defined in R/